 Cutting Edges will open on October 12, 2019.
 It will be accompanied by a range of programming, including related art workshops for children.
 Related events will be updated throughout the fall; check back here for more details.

-This exhibition has been funded in part by the generous support of The Bergesen Foundation and The Nordic Culture Fund.
+This exhibition is organized by The American Scandinavian Foundation /Scandinavia House, New York and KODE Art Museums and Composer Home, Bergen, Norway.
+It has been funded in part by the generous support of The Bergesen Foundation and The Nordic Culture Fund.
 Additional support has been provided by the following: ABG Sundal Collier, KEF Sound, and AXA Art Insurance.

 About the Collector